ubuntu-mate/ubuntu-mate.org/blog/20140610-ubuntu-mate-remix-inception.md

 (UUPC) a few weeks back to talk about the [MATE Desktop](http://mate-desktop.org), a project I've been involved with for about a year now.

-If you don't know what MATE is, here is the headline explaination:
+If you don't know what MATE is, here is the headline explanation:

   > *The MATE Desktop Environment is the continuation of GNOME 2.
 It provides an intuitive and attractive desktop environment using traditional metaphors